-- Develop practical skills in design and spatial analysis software.
+- Opportunities to develop practical skills in spatial analysis software and design.

-- Have the flexibility to mix discipline units or specialise and choose from a range of optional course units.
+- Have the flexibility to mix core discipline units with a range of optional course units.

-- Study in Manchester, a city where planning and the study of its environmental consequences has been taught for more than 50 years, and development and environmental impacts are on our doorstep.
+- Study in Manchester, a city where the environmental consequences of development are on our doorstep and have been researched and taught for more than 50 years.

 Teaching and learning